Skip to content

 Plan and build a migration checklist

-Plan and build a migration checklist by assessing payroll needs and auditing current processes to identify errors that automation is able to correct.
-Review integration requirements with HR, accounting, and time-tracking systems, and clean employee records, historical payroll, tax filings, and benefits data.
-Engage important stakeholders to clarify roles and expectations and map how payroll changes as the business grows.
-Define profitability with clear goals and measurable KPIs (Key Performance Indicators), such as on-time processing and reduced errors.
+Audit current processes to find errors automation can fix, review integration needs with HR, accounting, and time-tracking systems, and clean employee records, historical payroll, tax filings, and benefits data.
+Set measurable KPIs (Key Performance Indicators) such as on-time processing and reduced errors.

 Select the right payroll system